Heathrow Terminal 3: Non-aligned

-Oman Air previously used this terminal until it moved to Terminal 4.
-Turkmenistan Airlines previously used this terminal until it moved to Terminal 4 in 2016.
-Etihad Airways and Royal Brunei Airlines previously operated from this terminal between September 2021 and 14 June 2022 when they shifted back to Terminal 4.
-Bamboo Airways previously used this terminal until it moved to Gatwick in October 2022.

 Star Alliance

 Today, no Star Alliance airlines use Terminal 3.
 Most Star Alliance airlines now use Terminal 2.

 In the past, a number of Star Alliance airlines used this terminal: Air Canada, Air China, All Nippon Airways, EgyptAir, Ethiopian Airlines, EVA Air, Scandinavian Airlines, Singapore Airlines, Thai Airways, and Turkish Airlines.

 Ground transport

 Inter-terminal transport

 Terminal 3 is connected by an underground walkway to Terminal 2.
 Terminals 4 and 5 can be reached by the free Elizabeth line or Heathrow Express rail service.
-London Underground services can also be used to transfer to Terminals 4 and 5 (the former requiring a change of train at Hatton Cross) for free.
+London Underground services can also be used to transfer to Terminals 4 and 5 (the former requiring a change of train at Hatton Cross) free.

 In addition, numerous buses ply between the Central Bus Station (for Terminals 2 and 3) and the other terminals.
 However, using the train service is much quicker and easier for passengers with luggage.

 Road links

 As part of the two central terminals at Heathrow, it is linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.